Fresno State vs. UNLV NCAA Football Odds, Plays and Insights | September 24, 2021

 Over/Under Insights

-- Fresno State and its opponents have scored at least 58.5 points only twice this season.
+- Fresno State and its opponents have combined for 58.5 points -- this matchup's point total -- just twice this season.

-- The combined points per game average of the two teams, 58.3, is 0.2 points fewer than Friday's over/under.
+- Friday's over/under is 0.2 points higher than the combined 58.3 PPG average of the two teams.

-- This contest's over/under is one point lower than the 59.5 these two squads combine to give up per game in 2021.
+- This contest's total is one point lower than the 59.5 these two squads combine to give up per game in 2021.

 - Bulldogs games this season feature an average total of 62.1 points, a number 3.6 points higher than Friday's over/under.